-Gisle Hannemyr is an independent author, speaker, and consultant on web design user experience.
-He is teaching and doing research at Institute of Informatics at the University of Oslo, where he is a lecturer (lektor).
+Gisle Hannemyr is an independent author, speaker, and web and UX designer.
+He is also lecturer emeritus at Institute of Informatics at the University of Oslo.

 He has authored and contributed to several books about technology.
 His latest books are Hva er Internett (Universitetsforlaget 2005), Sammensatte tekster (Cappelen Damm 2009) and Digitale medier (Universitetsforlaget 2015).